Debbl/aiwan.run/content/posts/(blog)/how-to-run-react-source-code-repo-in-local-env/index.md

 ---
-title: How to Run React Source Code Repository in Local Environment
+title: How to run react source code repository in local environment
-description: Learn how to set up a React source code development environment in a local environment, including environment configuration, dependency installation, Flow type checking, test running, and packaging and building.
+description: Learn how to set up a react source code development environment in a local environment, including environment configuration, dependency installation, Flow type checking, test running, and packaging and building.
 date: 2024-05-26T10:24:13.000Z
 duration: 10min
 keywords: